amithha/Photography-and-Portfolio/README.md

-# Photography-and-Portfolio
+# photography-site

-Photography and Portfolio
+Hi there!
+This is a simple and multipage photography website.